ByAUJay

 Final word

-If you want a design review or a proof-of-concept with both a zk light client and a DON/DVN path, 7Block Labs can blueprint and benchmark it route by route, including your latency SLOs and incident drills.
+If you're on the lookout for a design review or want to whip up a proof-of-concept featuring both a zk light client and a DON/DVN path, 7Block Labs is here to help!
+We can map it all out and benchmark each route, taking into account your latency SLOs and even running through some incident drills.

 Like what you're reading?
 Let's build together.